How to Install a Node.js Application

 1. Log in to the server via SSH as a cPanel user.

-2. Run the following command, where ** represents the version of Node.js that you want to install:
+2. Run the following command to start the application, where ** represents the version of Node.js that you want to install:

 /opt/cpanel/ea-nodejs**/bin/node app.js